The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 • Utility bills (for address verification): Recent utility bill (NEPA/PHCN, water, waste) showing current address confirms where applicant actually lives.
 Compare bill address to what applicant stated on application.
 Discrepancies warrant investigation.

-Why each document is important: Each document serves a specific verification purpose.
+Why each document matters: Each document serves a specific verification purpose.
 ID confirms identity, employment documents verify current work status, income proof demonstrates financial capacity, previous landlord references reveal payment behavior, guarantor documentation provides backup security, and utility bills confirm address truthfulness.
 Together, they paint a complete picture of the applicant's reliability.

 Address common challenges in Nigeria: Nigeria's large informal economy complicates screening.
 Many qualified tenants are self-employed traders, artisans, or small business owners without formal pay slips.
 For these applicants, accept alternative documentation: bank statements showing consistent deposits, business registration and tax receipts, business premises photos or lease agreement, and stronger guarantors (multiple guarantors or guarantors with higher income/status).